 This can be automated within your app and uses buying logic to determine what messaging hits each customer based on their behaviors.

 You’ve already done the hard work of getting a customer to put your item in their cart.
 So why start all over with someone new?
 A series of push notifications reminding them to complete checkout is a must-have.

 3. Product drop and back in stock.

-When you drop an new product or get that popular item back in stock, nothing helps you sellout faster than a push notification directed specifically to customers who have shown interest or have purchased similar items.
+When you drop a new product or get that popular item back in stock, nothing helps you sell out faster than a push notification explicitly directed to customers who have shown interest or have purchased similar items.

 4. Discount incentives.

 There’s nothing a successful e-commerce merchant doesn’t know about incentivized purchases.
 With push notifications, you can get your discount in front of customers faster and for free.

 Levi’s and Nike have perfected the community-building aspect of customer loyalty.
 They share their latest blogs, videos, events, and more through push notifications from their website and mobile app.